piotay/pfb2025/problemsets/Python_03_problemset.md

  |A|167|
  |C|270|

-7. Representing DNA as RNA.
+7. __Representing DNA as RNA__

 Canonically, when double-stranded DNA is transcribed into a single stranded RNA molecule, the resulting mRNA sequence is equivalant to coding DNA nucleotides from the forward strand with the T's changed to U's.
  ![image from Khan Academy](../images/overview_transcription.png)

   Find and replace all instances of 'T' with 'U' in this DNA sequence.